C-gyeltshen/C-gyeltshen.github.io/_posts/2024-02-27-DBMS101_Flipclass2.md

 #### 5.Primary Keys:
 Primary keys uniquely identify each record in an entity.
 For example, in a patient entity, a CID number is a unique property that represents an individual person.

+#### ERD Diagram for E-Health Record (Steps):

+1.Listed all the entities such as patients, appointments, doctors, medical conditions, and medications.
+2.Listed all the attributes that each entity must have.
+3.Designed the flow of entities.
+4.Drew the relationships between entities.
+5.Determined the possible cardinality and added all the cardinality signs in every relationship.